joao-viterbo-vieira/AI-Freecell/README.md

 ### “Empty to Empty” Optimization (Disables unnecessary moves between empty spaces)

-- **Principle**: An additional optimization for DFS and IDS that takes advantage of empty columns in the layout.
+- **Principle**: When enabled, eliminates unnecessary moves between empty cascades.
 - **Performance Notes**:
   - Helps reduce the number of moves significantly for the 12-card problem (e.g., 12-game2.txt).
-  - Does not appear to scale effectively for larger deals (28-game3.txt, 52 cards-game4.txt).
-  - Primarily beneficial in small setups with few columns to manage.
+  - Primarily beneficial in small setups.

 ### Weighted A* (WA*)

 - **Principle**: A* variant with a weighted heuristic:
-  \[
+  \
     f(n) = g(n) + w \times h(n), \quad w > 1
-  \]
+  \
 - **Pros**: Can find decent solutions more quickly than standard A* when \(w\) is not too high, reducing search effort.
 - **Cons**: Solutions are suboptimal compared to regular A*; can still be time-consuming in some cases.